Obaseki’s defection not news to us – APC

-The All Progressives Congress, on Friday, said the Edo State Governor, Godwin Obaseki, left its fold a few days ago.
+The All Progressives Congress (APC), on Friday, said the Edo State Governor, Godwin Obaseki, left its fold a few days ago.

 National Publicity Secretary of the APC, Mallam Lanre Issa-Onilu, said this in a telephone interview with our correspondent, in Abuja.